Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Introduction

-To address the identified research gap, we present a novel multimodal system for interactive gait monitoring.
-The system comprises three key components: (1) a \ac{SFO} equipped with \ac{IMU} and \ac{FSR} sensors as well as a vibration feedback module, (2) a sensor-integrated walking aid that communicates with the orthosis and includes its own \ac{IMU} and haptic actuators, and (3) a mobile smartphone application for health monitoring and feedback interaction.
-The system architecture enables real-time communication across all components and supports personalized health monitoring.
+To address the identified research gap, {we developed a modular sensor system to investigate the influence of haptic feedback modality and device-dependent feedback on user perception in smart footwear and walking aids.} The system comprises three key components: (1) an \ac{SFO} equipped with \ac{IMU} and \ac{FSR} sensors as well as a vibration feedback module, (2) a sensor-integrated walking aid that communicates with the orthosis and includes its own \ac{IMU} and haptic actuators, and (3) a mobile smartphone application for health monitoring and feedback interaction.
+The system architecture enables real-time communication across all components and {provides the basis for evaluating closed-loop vibrotactile biofeedback strategies.} {To ensure a valid basis for user perception testing, we examined the system’s feasibility for gait detection and the usability of the mobile application from a user interaction perspective.
+These validation objectives guided the following \acp{SRQ}:}

-Based on this concept, the following \acp{RQ} are addressed: \\ \textbf{RQ1:} How accurate are the plantar pressure and gait measurements of the developed \ac{SFO} compared to a clinical reference system? \\ \textbf{RQ2:} How do different haptic feedback types (continuous vs. pulsed), implemented in a smart foot orthosis and a smart walking aid, affect user perception regarding noticeability, intrusiveness, usefulness, and intended use? \\ \textbf{RQ3:} How usable is the accompanying mobile application for visualizing gait and pressure data from a user experience perspective?